-(a) During the year ended 31 December 2017, the Direcotrs are of the view that the following are related parties of the Group:
+(a) During the year ended 31 December 2018, the directors are of the view that the following are related parties of the Group:

-Name of party Relationship Mr. Chan Yeung Nam Controlling shareholder of the Company Shenzhen Huayu Investment & Development (Group) Co., Ltd. Under the control of the controlling shareholder of the Company
+Name of party Relationship Mr. Chan Yeung Nam Controlling shareholder of the Company Shenzhen Huayu Investment & Development Under the control of the controlling shareholder (Group) Co., Ltd. ("Huayu investment") of the Company Shenzhen Huayu Highway Maintenance Under the control of the controlling shareholder Engineering Co., Ltd of the Company Guangdong Xin Chuan Co., Ltd. Material non-controlling interest of a subsidiary